Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/topics.md

 ## Week 2, day 1

-* “Making *your* edition”: starting with research questions
+* Don’t touch that keyboard!
+“Making *your* edition”: starting with research questions
 * Where data modeling belongs in the work flow
 * Markup as an expression of the data model; making the implicit explicit and machine-actionable
 * The relationships among model, syntax, and markup semantics
 * How modeling reduces iterations of the document analysis → schema development → markup pipeline
 * Community-driven (prescriptive) vs research-driven (descriptive) analysis; “how do I do this in X?” vs “how should I model this?”
 * Modular development: the digital edition as a computational pipeline
+* Modeling in plain text and in XML

+## Week 2, day 2

+* [placeholder]